 I visited a local pharmacy to buy some Vaseline.
 More experienced ultra-runners gave me a tip that you should cover yourself with Vaseline.
 Vaseline will help prevent friction and blisters.

 The weather was great, and I didn’t need much special ultra-running gear:

 - Short-sleeved T-shirt

 - Compression socks

-- Running shoes (not really the “ultra-running shoes” as one guy said “I see you run with very cheap shoes”)
+- Running shoes (not really the “ultra-running shoes,” or as one guy put it, “I see you run with very cheap shoes”)

 - A cap

 - Heart rate monitor